 To help cover some of the expenses involved with buying a home, there are some rebates in place to help first-time homebuyers.
 The first is a $750 First-time Home Buyers’ Tax Credit and the second is a Land Transfer Tax Rebate for First-time Home Buyers which, if eligible, can earn you a full or partial refund on your Land Transfer Tax.

-THE COST OF RENTING VERSUS OWNING
+THE COST OF RENTING VS BUYING A HOUSE IN TORONTO

 Comparatively, a condo that costs you $2,065/month to rent will cost you $3,027/month to own.
 That’s just shy of $1,000 difference.
 There’s no denying that the carrying costs affiliated with owning your own property are much higher but that extra $1,000 is roughly the portion of your monthly expenses that’s paying your mortgage principal (see chart below).
 Think of it as a forced savings account.
 Or better yet, think of how much money you’ve spent in rent over the last 5 years?
 It adds up… and where does that money go?
 Into someone else’s home equity.

-Let’s compare your living expenses on the upcoming years on this same property.
+Now, let’s compare your living expenses on the upcoming years on this same property.

 After 5 years of owning, you’ll have paid $181,616 towards your property and living expenses.
 After only 7 years of renting, you’ll have paid about the same, totalling out at $183,300 in living expenses.
 The only difference is that this money hasn’t built you any equity.
 It’s paying someone else’s mortgage.